A-Series-of-Dice-Based-Events/ReignOfWinter/Book 1/Statblocks/README.md

 ### Arctic Tatzlewyrm
 - Creature has the same stats as the base Tatzlewyrm but the Natural Camouflage ability is altered to suit the arctic environment.

+### Winter-touched Sprite Fighter
+- Creature is basec on Sprite but leveled up and damage type changed to cold.